Mintty92/100-days-of-code/README.md

 ### Day Two
 ## 01/12/2017
 I changed the size and alpha of the bubbles mapped to a Z variable.
 I fixed the direction of the flow, and added a different background color.
-I will look to add an oscillation to the bubbles as they go up that will also map to the z variable.
-This should make them look more like bubbles.
+I also added an oscillation to the bubbles as they go up that maps to the z variable.
+This makes them look more like bubbles.